hrszpuk/BraccioProofOfConcept/README.md

 ### Backend
 The backend of the project is a C++ Arduino script that listens for commands over the serial port.
-This can be automatically uploaded from the frontend.

-## Installation and running